the-Jinxist/go-microservice-learn/project/README.md

 - Updated the key from `name` to `app`
 - Used ` kubectl get deployments` to get our deployments, used `kubectl delete deployments broker-service mongo rabbitmq` to delete all our deployments
 - Used `kubectl delete svc broker-service mongo rabbitmq` to delete the kubernetes services

+Day 35:
+- We added deployment files for listener, mail and mailhog services
+- We deployed our postgres db to an external service instead of in the same k8s cluster.
+- We created postgres.yml, a docker compose file use used to bring up the postgres container
+- We then created a deployment file for Authentication which we point to our newly created postgres container
+- The value of host in our DSN environmental variable is now `host.minikube.internal`.
+Didn't check this.
+Wrote wrong initial IP
+- Found online the right host to connect to your local postgres docker container is `host.docker.internal`.
+This worked